Altus Unification War

 In short, the Shaded Castle was most likely constructed by Godfrey, using the Farum colonists already defeated for expertise and labor.
 The Fortified Manor’s original garrison were Serosh’s comrades-in-arms, so the Beast King likely negotiated for their lives as part of his agreement with the Elden Lord — someone had to have forged Godfrey’s new axe, and they could be put to good use as captives constructing such fortifications.
 It was made a castle town to facilitate the Elden Lord’s army along with the day-to-day affairs of a headquarters; the king’s home away from home.
 It was couched so deep into the valley to serve as the ultimate shelter in case the western campaign turned for the worst; hunker down with no retreat.
 The double ramparts proved so successful that they later informed the construction of Leyndell’s defenses as the city continued to be built up.
 This was the beginning of the Erdtree kingdom conceptualizing its own style of stronghold.
 Of course, Godfrey’s soldiers didn’t come all this way just to be on the defensive.
 They inevitably pushed out to expand their kingdom’s border.

 First was the Old Altus Tunnel.
 The presence of both a Boltdrake Talisman and the Great Club within the mine are telltale signs of conflict between the Farum colonists and Godfrey’s army.
 The club is a dead branch of the Erdtree converted into a simple and effective, if barbaric, blunt instrument.
 For that reason, our faith can be used to draw out the holiness within the wood.
-And the most notable application of this holy power is in its skill, Golden Land — after crashing the weapon into the ground, we gather energy to unleash as a flurry of golden darts.
+And the most notable application of this holy power is in its skill, Golden Land — after infusing the ground with holy power, the resulting explosion generates a flurry of golden pebbles to launch at targets, similar to Land of Shadow.
 The importance?
 The skill generates the Crucible sigil, indicating that both the art and the holiness within the club is leftover from that era.
 This makes the club the perfect weapon for one of Godfrey’s barbarian warriors shortly after taking control of the Erdtree’s vicinity.
-In that case, its presence in the tunnel is the legacy of a battle against the dragon worshipers.
-Securing a steady source of smithing stone would be needed for the battles ahead, and the tunnel is the area closest to the Shaded Castle.
-This presumably made it the rising power’s first target.
+In that case, its presence in the tunnel is the legacy of war against the dragon worshipers.
+Securing a steady source of smithing stone would be needed for the battles ahead, and the tunnel lies closest to the Shaded Castle, making it the ideal first target.

 Thick, hard, giant wooden mass.
 Strike weapon not requiring dexterity.
 Barbarically smashes enemies with all one’s might.